nicoladebbia/CredLink/packages/extension/docs/privacy.md

-# C2 Concierge Browser Extension - Privacy Policy
+# CredLink Browser Extension - Privacy Policy

 **Last Updated:** November 2, 2025
 **Effective Date:** November 2, 2025

 ## Overview

-C2 Concierge is a privacy-first browser extension that verifies C2PA content credentials on images and videos.
+CredLink is a privacy-first browser extension that verifies C2PA content credentials on images and videos.
 We are committed to protecting your privacy and ensuring transparency about data practices.

 ## Data We Collect